How to Make Your Shopping List Easily

 • Drinks

-When going shopping this combined lists will save you valuable time on the shelves, even if you shop with one or more people, you’ll share the work.
+When going shopping, this combined list will save you valuable time on the shelves; even if you shop with one or more people, you’ll share the work.

 Tips:

-Provide a table or list on the fridge where you’ll notice the ran out products and any idea of shopping that you would get through the head during the week.
+Provide a table or list on the fridge where you’ll note the products that have run out and any idea of items you might need to buy to get you through the week.

 While shopping, carefully compare the price per weight or volume of the different products.

-Do not start filling your cart with eggs, fruit and vegetables or chips so not to crush them with drinks for example.
-Similarly, if you buy frozen products, take them to the end so they do not thaw while you continue shopping.
+Do not start filling your cart with eggs, fruit,vegetables or chips and then crush them with drinks, for example.
+Similarly, if you buy frozen products, save them until the end so they do not thaw while you continue shopping.